AmrSaber/random-cli/readme.md

   </a>
 </p>

-Generates and prints a random string (and other types) to terminal.
+Generates and prints a secure random string (and other types) to terminal.

-Note: a cryptographically secure pseudo random number generator (CSPRNG, using `crypto`) is used for all the randomization and not `Math.random`.
+> We use a cryptographically secure pseudo random number generator (CSPRNG, using `crypto`) for all the randomization and not `Math.random`.

 ## Install
 Install the package globally to be able to use it in the terminal.